BereketRetta/JS_Capstone_Project/README.md

 Open with any code editor

-install all the packages needed by this command :
+install all the packages needed with the command below :

 ```
 npm install